-A three-character fault code is displayed in the LED display at the time of the trip event.
-The first two digits indicate the trip condition (see Table 7.1).
-The third digit is a suffix showing the VMX Series operating mode when the trip occurred.
+A two or three character fault code is displayed in the LED display at the time of the trip event.
+For three character codes, the first two characters indicate the trip condition (see Table 7.1).
+The third digit is a suffix showing the VMX2 Series operating mode when the trip occurred.
 Operating modes are as follows:

-Code suffix "A": Acceleration, meaning that the VMX Series was ramping up but had not yet achieved "At-Speed" status (see section 4.2.9.b for a brief description of At-Speed indication).
+Code suffix "A": Acceleration, meaning that the VMX2 Series was ramping up, but had not yet achieved "At-Speed" status (see table 5.2 for a brief description of At-Speed indication).

-Code suffix "c": Constant Speed (running), meaning that the VMX Series has reached the At-Speed condition and the motor was running when the trip occurred.
+Code suffix "c": Constant Speed (running), meaning that the VMX2 Series has reached the At-Speed condition and the motor was running when the trip occurred.

-Code suffix "d": Decel or Stop, meaning that VMX Series was either stopped (off, but power applied), or if the Pump-Flex Decel function was enabled, it was engaged in the Soft Stop routine set up by F024-27.
+Code suffix "d": Decel or Stop, meaning the VMX2 Series was either stopped (off, but power applied), or if the Pump-Flex Decel function was enabled, it was engaged in the Soft Stop routine set up by F024-27.